jd-apprentice/config/README.md

 ## Under construction 🛠

-There a possible a lot of issues
+There are possibly a lot of issues, so please be patient.

+## Run everything 🏃

 Run the following command to install and set up all the packages and configurations listed in the Makefile.